apache/cordova-android/README.md

 The Cordova developer tooling is split between general tooling and project level tooling.

-To enable the command-line tools available in the ./bin directory, make sure you have all of the dependencies installed.
-You will need [NodeJS](http://nodejs.org) (which should come with `npm`).
-To install the dependencies:

-    $ cd bin
-    $ npm install

 General Commands

-    ./bin/create [path package activity] ... create the ./example app or a cordova android project ./bin/autotest ......................... test the cli tools
+    ./bin/create [path package activity] ... create the ./example app or a cordova android project ./bin/check_reqs ....................... checks that your environment is set up for cordova-android development ./bin/update [path] .................... updates an existing cordova-android project to the version of the framework
-    ./bin/test ............................. run mobile-spec

 Project Commands

 These commands live in a generated Cordova Android project.

-    ./cordova/debug [path] ..................... install to first device ./cordova/emulate .......................... start avd (emulator) named default ./cordova/log .............................. starts logcat

-Running the Example Project
----

-Start avd (emulator) named `default`:

-    ./bin/emulate

-Create the example project and build it to the first device:

-    ./bin/create
-    cd example
-    ./cordova/debug

-Start adb logcat (console.log calls output here):

-    ./cordova/log

-Creating a new Cordova Android Project
----

-    ./bin/create ~/Desktop/myapp com.myapp.special MyApp
+Any interactions with the emulator require you to have an AVD defined.

+    ./cordova/clean ........................ cleans the project
+    ./cordova/build ........................ calls `clean` then compiles the project ./cordova/log   ........................ stream device or emulate logs to stdout ./cordova/run   ........................ calls `build` then deploys to a connected Android device.
+If no Android device is detected, will launch an emulator and deploy to it.
+    ./cordova/version ...................... returns the cordova-android version of the current project

 Importing a Cordova Android Project into Eclipse
 ----